andresv/ccbee/README.md

 ## Hardware

 Schematic and PCB are designed using [EAGLE](http://www.cadsoftusa.com/).
 This is 2 layer design.
 50 Ohm lines are calculated for board thickness 1 mm and copper 35 um.
 Calculations are done with [AppCAD](http://www.hp.woodshot.com/appcad/version302/setup.exe).
+Another good tool for calculating lines is [TX-Line](http://web.awrcorp.com/Usa/Products/Optional-Products/TX-Line/).
 If your board thickness will be different, calculate new values using AppCAD "Coplanar Waveguide".

 ## BOM